raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 ## Asking for Help

 recurrir a = turn to
     ?
-Cuando tengo un problema, recurro a mis amigos para pedir ayuda : `When I have a problem, I turn to my friends for help`
+Cuando tengo un problema, recurro a internet : `When I have a problem, I turn to the internet`

 contar con = rely on
     ?
 Puedes contar conmigo para ayudarte : `You can rely on me to help you`